autogluon/autogluon/docs/index.rst

 AutoGluon: AutoML for Text, Image, and Tabular Data
 ====================================================

-`AutoGluon` enables easy-to-use and easy-to-extend AutoML with a focus on automated stack ensembling, deep learning, and real-world applications spanning tabular, text, and image data.
+`AutoGluon` enables easy-to-use and easy-to-extend AutoML with a focus on automated stack ensembling, deep learning, and real-world applications spanning text, image, and tabular data.
 Intended for both ML beginners and experts, `AutoGluon` enables you to:

 - Quickly prototype deep learning and classical ML solutions for your raw data with a few lines of code.
 - Automatically utilize state-of-the-art techniques (where appropriate) without expert knowledge.